hunterf2278/sep10-freedom-project/blog/entry06.md

 ### Collaboration

 when I couldn't figure out why my image wasn't showing on my website, or why my cards were stacked vertically when i wanted them horizontally.
 So, instead of sitting there hopelessly and helplessly, I decided to ask on slack, but no one responded.
-I asked my classmate in the morning before school started to help me in class, and he did help me the best that he could. unfortunalet, we ran out of time, so afetr school
+I asked my classmate in the morning before school started to help me in class, and he helped me the best he could.
+Unfortunatly, we ran out of time, so after school I texted him for more additonal help. overall, I learned that its better to the resources aroound you and ask for help when you can.

 ## Summary
-Now that I have finally finished my website, I am very excited [Previous](entry05.md) | [Next](entry07.md)
+Now that I have finally finished my website and my product, I am very excited to see whats the next step in this project!!

+[Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)